bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 }
 ```

-Here we just create a simple response with collected data.
+Here we just create a simple response with the collected data.
-After the server successfully restarted you can open [http://localhost:3000/](http://localhost:3000/) and see the result:
+After the server has successfully restarted you can open [http://localhost:3000/](http://localhost:3000/) and see the result:

 ![Result](/images/connect-to-substrate-nestjs/result.png)

 The next thing that we can do is getting the balance of some account.

-Please add to function `getSimpleData` this lines:
+Please add to the function `getSimpleData` the following lines:

 ```
   const ADDR = '5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY';